For DonorsFor Applicants

 Volunteering

-A foundational experience that opened the door to medicine was working at my family's optical practice.
-My mother is an optometrist, and our practice was the first in the small town's history.
+A foundational experience that opened the door to medicine was working at my family’s optical practice.
+My mother is an optometrist, and our practice was the first in the small town’s history.
 When I was young, my jobs included sweeping floors and cleaning glasses.
 Over time, I filled numerous positions, including receptionist, optical technician, and sales associate.
-I saw how my mom juggled being a working mother, business owner, and medical representative of our small community, which instilled in me the work ethic I have today.
+I shadowed my mom and observed how she juggled being a working mother, business owner, and medical representative of our small community, which instilled in me the work ethic I have today.
 I learned that many of the patients had never been to an optometrist or been fitted for glasses due to the lack of providers in the area, opening my eyes to the deficiencies in care in rural areas.
 My favorite part of this experience was forming relationships with the patients by listening to their stories.
 I firmly believe that everyone has something to learn from and something to teach to everyone they meet.
-Primary care excites me the most, specifically family medicine.
-The diversity of patients ranges from newborns to adults, and in one day, I can see a grandparent, parent, and child in the same exam room.
-I enjoy talking face-to-face with patients, understanding their concerns, and establishing a strong connection to become a trusted advisor.
-I attend the Quillen College of Medicine and am on the Rural Primary Care Track.
+I am still intrigued by the stories people have to tell, whether in the community or the clinic.
+In family medicine, the diversity of patients ranges from newborns to adults, and in one day, I can see a grandparent, parent, and child in the same exam room.
+I enjoy talking face-to-face with patients, understanding their concerns, and establishing a connection to become a trusted advisor, which is why I see no other path for me than family medicine.
+I am a first-year medical student at the Quillen College of Medicine in their Rural Primary Care Track program.
 A small cohort of students and I are preparing to become primary care doctors and practice in rural or underserved areas of the country.
-One of the core didactic learning priorities of the program is about combatting health disparities and inequities in our patient population, and we precept in clinical settings to gain experience working with disadvantaged communities.
 20% of the United States population lives in rural areas, but only about 10% of doctors serve this population.
 This healthcare provider deficiency is one of many barriers that rural Americans face when it comes to healthcare.
 After completing medical school and residency, I will practice as a rural family doctor in Tennessee.
-I will provide care to a population in need and ensure that the people in my community can attain their highest level of health.
-Health equity matters because no one should receive inadequate healthcare simply because of their geographic location.
-Some issues that I am passionate about and will address in my future practice include accessibility to care regarding mental health services, specialty care consultations, and access to preventative women's health services.
-Transportation and a lack of stable home internet in rural areas hinder visits for specialty care and mental health care.
-The small hospital in Mountain City, Tennessee, has a center with computers and internet access so patients can have virtual visits with specialty care providers.
-I want to establish a center such as this one for my patients.
-I discovered a passion for teaching while in college, and I would love to teach students about the social determinants of health and the importance of rural primary care.
-The most challenging aspect of medical school has been staying motivated, as I spend well over 80 hours per week between class and studying.
-However, I have greatly enjoyed precepting in rural clinics and hospitals.
-Applying my knowledge to patient care settings is rewarding and undeniably motivating.
-My future patients and students hold me accountable and inspire me to learn as much as possible.
-I am honored to have the opportunity to study medicine in such an incredible program.
-I will use my desire to care for patients to overcome one of the most rewarding challenges, the journey to become a physician.
+Achieving my dream of becoming a doctor has not been easy.
+In March 2020, my family experienced an unexpected financial crisis with the onset of the COVID-19 pandemic, very soon after the business had started to support itself.
+All businesses were required to close, which halted our income.
+Expenses accumulated, and by the time we were allowed to reopen, the financial burden of operation was too much to overcome.
+Despite their education, hard work, and responsible living, my parents permanently closed the doors to their dreams.
+That summer, my mom started working full-time at an optical chain, and I got my first real job outside the family business.
+Through this experience, I learned about coping with severe loss by supporting my loved ones and pushing forward no matter the cost.
+Throughout college, I held one or more jobs at a time to help pay for school and living expenses.
+I have been financially independent for four years.
+Growing up with a family business in a rural area has given me an understanding of financial hardship/anxiety, chronic stress, and making sacrifices for family.
+My experiences have given me a unique perspective I will carry into medical practice.
+I will be able to empathize with my patients in a way other providers cannot.
+I can better care for my patients by understanding their external stressors and how they impact their health.
+As a primary care doctor, I will work diligently to help my patients attain the best level of health that they can have despite the inequities they may face.

 Henry Respert Alzheimer's and Dementia Awareness Scholarship